VincentHuynh1016/CSE15L-Lab-Report-1/lab1.md

 #### **1.** Share an example of using the command with no arguments.

-If I used the change directory command with no arguments in the terminal then nothing will happen.
-I will be in the same directory that I am currently in.
-For example I used cd in the terminal and I was still in the home directory.
-You are not specifying where you want to change your directory so you stay in the same directory you started with.
+If I used the change directory command with no arguments in the terminal then it will take me back to the home directory.
+If I ran the command in the home directory then nothing will happen.
+For example I used `cd` in the terminal and I was in the /home/lecture1/messages directory.
+After the command ran I did `pwd` and was back in the home directory.

 ```
 Command: [user@sahara ~]$ cd
-Output:
+Output: /home
-What the working directory was when the command was run: /home
+What the working directory was when the command was run: /home/lecture1/messages
 ```
 <!---->

 #### **2.** Share an exmaple of using the command with a path to a directory as an argument.

 If I used the change directory command with a path as an argument then it will take me to that folder/directory.
-For example, I used the cd command and passed in the lecture1 folder as an arguement.
+For example, I used the `cd` command and passed in the lecture1 folder as an arguement.
 After running the command it has changed my directory to that folder.
 This is becasue I specified where I wanted to change my directory and I gave a valid path to the command.

 ```
 Command: [user@sahara ~]$ cd lecture1